-In the guide below, we present a simple, effective formula to selecting the right Industrial AI solution to address your specific manufacturing challenges and goals – focusing specifically on Machine Learning AI, since that is where the most exciting and impactful innovations are occurring.
+In the guide below, we present a simple, effective formula to select the right Industrial AI solution to address your specific manufacturing challenges and goals – focusing specifically on Machine Learning AI, since that is where the most exciting and impactful innovations are occurring.

 The formula can be encapsulated in a simple diagram and methodology called “The Industrial AI Quadrant”.